duruwanduprecious-art/sales_data_pipeline_project/README.md

 ---
 ### Promotion Impact
 - **PR14 dominates performance**, contributing the majority of revenue and sales
-- Other promotions have minimal impact on
+- Other promotions have minimal impact

 👉 Insights: Heavy reliance on a single promotion creates **risk and opportunity for diversification**